HAPPY ANNIVERSARY!

 Every Council member attended.

-There’s pressure on Council to approve bids for the contracts, so that the needed work can begin.
+There’s pressure on Council to approve bids for the

 I expect the contracts to be listed as action items on the March 11th Council meeting agenda.